Joiry/HSL_Carp/var_loop_script.md

-# More on Variables and Loops, and finally Scripts!
+# More on Variables and Loops, and then finally Scripts!

 ## Variables